667eMinus11/how-to-export-any-model-from-war-thunder/README.md

 Then press launch, it will take a minute or two to load, and sometimes it opens it and moves the window off screen, if you are exprincing that just press Exit in ninja ripper and reopen it should work the second time. this is how it should look, notice the ninja ripper hud, if you do not see it somthing went wrong

 ![image](https://github.com/tomerla14/how-to-export-any-model-from-war-thunder/assets/45241614/509d2512-f7d8-4d4f-8f49-396dd880ab4d)

-Click on all in the bottom left corner, this menue should appear
+Click on all in the bottom left corner, this menu should appear

 ![image](https://github.com/tomerla14/how-to-export-any-model-from-war-thunder/assets/45241614/72f5fc55-ea69-44fa-a726-a1a43284f74c)

 select dynModel